CrlsMrls/angular-material-component-densities/README.md

 ## Development and build

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ### Development server